 So over the last few years I began to research and share tactics about how to get it right.
 I worked with Journalists for Human Rights, an organization that has uncovered how Canadian Indigenous stories are left out or negatively slanted in media in a study (Buried Voices: Media Coverage of Aboriginal Issues in Ontario) recently recognized by the Truth and Reconciliation Commission.

-With JHR, I facilitating a course for journalists in newsrooms across Canada, called Reporting in Indigenous Communities, modeled on Duncan McCue's popular web site and UBC class, RIIC.
+With JHR, I facilitated a course for journalists in newsrooms across Canada, called Reporting in Indigenous Communities, modeled on Duncan McCue's popular web site and UBC class, RIIC.
 Here are some tips we gathered to foolproof your Indigenous journalism.

 1. Be cautious of stereotyping

 In a recent media workshop, I screened what I considered an excellent news story about voting in an Indigenous community.
 It was an emotional, engaging and empowering story focusing on two young main characters.
 I paused at certain scenes to explain what the reporter and the interviewee were doing to make compelling TV.

 But a student stopped me to ask why the reporter questioned the youth about the type of drugs he used growing up - "oxytocin or meth"?
 "What did that have to do with the story," the student probed.
 It stopped me in my tracks.
 I knew it gave the story weight and context about the hurdles this community had overcome, but I also thought, how often would we ask non-Indigenous people this same question for a story unrelated to drugs and alcohol?
 Surely many people of different races have had brushes with and even struggled with addictions.

 It's a lesson about inserting our own bias about Indigenous people, intentionally or inadvertently into our storytelling.
 The tip here is to think about what biases or tropes you are bringing to your stories with your own preconceptions about Indigenous people.